Yogesh Patel

-Yogeshbhai Narayandas Patel (born 23 July 1946) is an Indian politician from Gujarat.
-He is a three-time member of the Gujarat Legislative Assembly from the Manjalpur Assembly constituency since 2012.
-He represents the Bharatiya Janata Party.
+Yogeshbhai Narayandas Patel (23 July 1946 – 2 June 2026) was an Indian politician from Vadodara, Gujarat.
+He was an eight-time member of the Gujarat Legislative Assembly from the Raopura constituency from 1990 to 2012 and from the Manjalpur constituency from 2012 to 2026.
+He represented the Bharatiya Janata Party.

 Early life and education

-Patel is from Manjalpur, Vadodara district, Gujarat.
-He is the son of Narayanbhai.
-He studied SSC at Sharda Mandir High School and passed the examinations in 1964.
+Patel was born on 23 July 1946.
+He finished his SSC from Sharda Mandir High School in 1964.
 Later in 1966, he did a one-year diploma course in civil and mechanical engineering at MS University, Vadodara.
+In 1978, he led an agitation against a hike in milk prices and sustained burns during the protest.